MediahelpSverige/lundsjo/wp-content/plugins/media-from-ftp/readme.txt

 * The execution of the command line is supported.(mediafromftpcmd.php)
 * Export the log to a CSV file.
 * To Import the files to Media Library from a WordPress export file.
+* You can register a large number of files without timeout work with Ajax.

 = Why I made this? =
 * In the media uploader, you may not be able to upload by the environment of server.
 That's when the files are large.
 You do not mind the size of the file if FTP.